 Why are boundaries so important?

 The purpose of healthy boundaries goes beyond simply avoiding conflict.
-Clear boundaries can help you:
+Boundaries communicate:

 People with weak boundaries may find themselves feeling taken advantage of or resentful.
 If you frequently feel taken advantage of or upset by others’ behavior, it may be a sign that you need to clarify and reinforce your boundaries.